Russ-Holloway/CoPA-Analytics/DISTRIBUTION_EMAIL_TEMPLATE.md

 ## 📋 What You Need

-- ✅ Existing CoPPA chatbot with Cosmos DB
+- ✅ Existing College of Policing - Policing Assistant chatbot with Cosmos DB
 - ✅ Azure subscription with Contributor permissions
 - ✅ Admin email address for reports
 - ✅ 5-10 minutes